foliovision/fv-wordpress-flowplayer/readme.txt

 * Fix - Lightbox - moving into a separate file for faster loading if using for images
 * Fix - Splash screen ascept ratio incorrect during pageloads if not matching the player size
 * Fix - Splash screen showing with black border if ascept ratio not matching player aspect ratio in Chrome
+* CSS - fix for splash screen appearing behind the video when aspect ratios don't match and the video is paused
 * Beta feature - User Profile Videos now supports bbPress and Easy Digital Downloads

 = 6.0.5.16 - 2017/01/13 =